-The South Bank's Globe Theatre has closed its doors for now, but it also has an online catalogue of filmed performances to feast on.
+When the South Bank's Globe Theatre closed its doors in March 2020, audiences around the world could still get their Shakespeare fix via Globe Player, a paid-for online catalogue of filmed performances to feast on.

-Globe Player has paid-for recordings of many of the theatre's Shakespeare adaptations spanning more than 10 years, including Mark Rylance and Stephen Fry in Twelfth Night; Jonathan Pryce as the Merchant of Venice; Emma Rice's naughty telling of A Midsummer Night's Dream; Adetomiwa Edun and Ellie Kendrick in the 2009 production of Romeo and Juliet; and Lucy Bailey's bloodthirsty Titus Andronicus.
+Previous productions still available include Mark Rylance and Stephen Fry in Twelfth Night (2012); Emma Rice's naughty telling of A Midsummer Night's Dream (2016); and Adetomiwa Edun and Ellie Kendrick in the 2009 production of Romeo and Juliet.

 At time of writing, a total of 16 shows are available on Globe Player, dating back as far as 2009 with more being added throughout the year.
 Audio-described versions of some of the more recent productions are also available, with more audio descriptions of earlier productions due to be added at a later date.